SocialHub.AI

 Does this replace our sales advisors with automation?

 No — it powers them.
-SocialHub.AI is an AI co-pilot for your advisors: the CDP holds each client's occasions and history, AI agents compute who to contact and which piece fits before each birthday or anniversary, and the advisor still owns the 1:1 relationship.
-It scales clienteling, it doesn't automate the human out of it.
+SocialHub.AI is an AI co-pilot: the CDP holds each client's occasions and history in one profile, AI agents run next-best-action to compute who to contact and which piece fits, and guardrailed AI Actions require human approval before anything touches money.
+You can even query it from your own assistant through governed MCP tools.
+The advisor still owns the 1:1 relationship — it scales clienteling, it doesn't automate the human out of it.

 Won't a points or discount program cheapen our brand?